The SJSU Alumni Association has the largest alumni supported scholarship program in the California State University system!

-We are proud to annually award a variety of scholarships to both undergraduate and graduate students in their pursuit of higher education.
-These scholarships are made possible by the generous contributions of Alumni Association members.
+We are proud to annually award over $150,000 in scholarships to both undergraduate and graduate students in their pursuit of higher education.
+These scholarships are made possible by the generous contributions of SJSU Alumni Association members and donors.

 - Alumni Association Deans' Scholarships

 - Gerald M. Starek Family Alumni Association Scholarships